seznam/ima/docs/basic-features/testing.md

 });
 ```

 `initImaApp` loads the application entry point mapped as `app/main`, so make sure `moduleNameMapper` resolves `^app/main$` when your entry point is not at the default location.
-It accepts optional `initSettings`, `initBindApp`, `initServicesApp` and `initRoutes` overrides that are merged on top of the application boot config.
+It accepts optional `initSettings`, `initBindApp`, `initServicesApp` and `initRoutes` overrides.
+They run in addition to the application's own boot config methods, so an `initRoutes` override can only add routes - reusing a route name the application already registered throws.

+`initImaApp` boots the application without navigating and without starting the router listeners. `routeImaApp(app, path)` sets the address bar and then delegates to IMA's `routeClientApp`, which starts the listeners and routes to the current path.
+The address bar has to be set first because IMA expects the browser to have navigated already and `PageNavigationHandler` deliberately ignores the first pre-manage call.
+Later navigations, whether triggered through `app.oc.get('$Router').route(path)` or by interacting with the rendered page, update the address bar through the application's own navigation handler.

+The global `$Debug` follows `$IMA.$Debug`, so a suite can opt out of the framework's debug-only code paths by setting `window.$IMA.$Debug = false` before `initImaApp`.

 Always call `clearImaApp` when the suite finishes.
-It unlistens the router, unmounts the page, destroys the page manager, clears the object container, and restores the wrapped global timers, `console.assert`, `window.scrollTo`, and all AOP hooks registered through the integration `aop` helper.
+It unlistens the router, unmounts the page, destroys the page manager, clears the object container, and restores the wrapped global timers, animation frames, `console.assert` and `window.scrollTo`.
+The timers are wrapped when the application boots, so Jest fake timers installed by the test are wrapped instead of being replaced.
 It removes application-owned listeners registered through `$Window.bindEventListener` without removing React's document listeners.
 Direct native listeners must be removed by their owner during teardown.
 Awaiting cleanup is recommended, but a pending cleanup is always finished before the next `initImaApp` boots an application.
 Only one application can boot at a time, so overlapping `initImaApp` calls are rejected.

 ### Shared integration configuration